If you have bowel cancer

 - Whether the cancer has spread to other parts of your body

 The most common form of treatment and usually combined with radiotherapy or chemotherapy to make it easier to remove the cancer with aim to make a full recovery.
 If the cancer is too developed, the MDT may suggest that you don’t have surgery and that you concentrate on other forms of treatment.

 Using drugs to fight the cancer is also another common form of treatment and normally combined with surgery.
 This could be in the form of drugs taken as an injection, drip or orally as tablets.

 Chemotherapy (Chemo) is usually given as a course of treatment made up of several cycles and normally lasts up to six months.
 Adjuvant chemotherapy would take place normally a few weeks after surgery if the cancer has spread to the lymph nodes or there is a greater risk of it coming back.

 Radiotherapy is used as a possible treatment for rectal cancer where there is a risk of it returning and not normally for bowel cancer except where it may have spread to other parts of the body.
 It can be used in combination with surgery or chemotherapy (known as chemoradiation) or you might be offered a short course of five sessions before surgery if there is a chance of the cancer returning in the same place.

 There are two ways of having radiotherapy - internally and externally.
 External uses high energy X-ray beams to kill cancers.
-International radiation (Brachytherapy) is when a source of radiation is placed inside the rectum before surgery.
+Internal radiation is when a source of radiation is placed inside the rectum before surgery.